tachiyomiorg/website/src/help/guides/my-library.md

 Displays a grid of manga.

 #### List
-Displays a list of manga.
+Displays the manga in a list format.
 #### Download badges
 If you want to see how many chapters you have downloaded for all manga in [My library](/help/guides/my-library), then enable this option.
 It will appear as a red badge similiar to the unread chapters badge.